parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.md

 Q. Stuck at 24%
 A. Keep waiting, this installation takes a while.

+Q. Parsec won't open
+A. You're connected via RDP, Parsec and RDP are not compatible.
+Use ParsecAuth.exe to sign into Parsec, and config.txt to edit host settings.

-Q. Google P100 is stuck at 1366x768
+Q. My cloud machijne is stuck at 1366x768
-A. You should delete your machine and use the Virtual Workstation variety of the P100 Instance which will allow you to go up to 4K
+A. You should delete your machine and use the GRID Virtual Workstation variety provided by your cloud provider (it's a check box on GCP)

 Q. What about GPU X or Cloud Server Y - when will they be supported?
 A. That's on you to test the script and describe the errors you see.